 Learn more about moral rights in Canada in our article U.S. vs Canadian Copyright Law: Which Has Stronger Copyright Protection?

-Issues such as the following continue to raise the ongoing debate of how to achieve balance in the online, global world between the rights of authors and owners, and the communities who access their works:
+Issues such as the following continue to raise the ongoing debate of how to achieve balance in the global online world between the rights of authors and owners and the communities that access their works:

 - Private copying

 - Fair use and exceptions for libraries, archives, museums, and educational institutions